Toll Brothers (TOL)

 Revenue trends explain a company’s historical growth, but the long-term change in earnings per share (EPS) points to the profitability of that growth – for example, a company could inflate its sales through excessive spending on advertising and promotions.

-Diving into Toll Brothers’s quality of earnings can give us a better understanding of its performance.
-As we mentioned earlier, Toll Brothers’s operating margin declined this quarter but expanded by 6 percentage points over the last five years.
-Its share count also shrank by 22.2%, and these factors together are positive signs for shareholders because improving profitability and share buybacks turbocharge EPS growth relative to revenue growth.
-Toll Brothers Diluted Shares Outstanding
+We can take a deeper look into Toll Brothers’s earnings quality to better understand the drivers of its performance.
+As we mentioned earlier, Toll Brothers’s operating margin declined this quarter but expanded by 3.7 percentage points over the last five years.
+Its share count also shrank by 24.3%, and these factors together are positive signs for shareholders because improving profitability and share buybacks turbocharge EPS growth relative to revenue growth.

-For Toll Brothers, its two-year annual EPS declines of 1.4% mark a reversal from its (seemingly) healthy five-year trend.
-We hope Toll Brothers can return to earnings growth in the future.
+For Toll Brothers, its two-year annual EPS growth of 4% was lower than its five-year trend.
+We hope its growth can accelerate in the future.

-In Q2, Toll Brothers reported adjusted EPS of $3.73, up from $3.64 in the same quarter last year.
-This print beat analysts’ estimates by 3.8%.
-Over the next 12 months, Wall Street expects Toll Brothers’s full-year EPS of $13.61 to grow 3.1%.
+In Q4, Toll Brothers reported EPS of $2.19, up from $1.75 in the same quarter last year.
+This print beat analysts’ estimates by 3.4%.
+Over the next 12 months, Wall Street expects Toll Brothers’s full-year EPS of $14 to shrink by 9.7%.

 9. Cash Is King

-Taking a step back, we can see that Toll Brothers’s margin dropped by 6.5 percentage points during that time.
-If its declines continue, it could signal increasing investment needs and capital intensity.
+Taking a step back, we can see that Toll Brothers’s margin expanded by 3.5 percentage points during that time.
+This is encouraging because it gives the company more optionality.

 10. Return on Invested Capital (ROIC)

-Although Toll Brothers hasn’t been the highest-quality company lately, it historically found a few growth initiatives that worked.
-Its five-year average ROIC was 14%, higher than most industrials businesses.
+Although Toll Brothers hasn’t been the highest-quality company lately, it historically found a few growth initiatives that worked out well.
+Its five-year average ROIC was 14.4%, impressive for an industrials business.

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-On average, Toll Brothers’s ROIC increased by 4.9 percentage points annually over the last few years.
-This is a good sign, and we hope the company can keep improving.
+On average, Toll Brothers’s ROIC increased by 2.1 percentage points annually each year over the last few years.
+This is a good sign, and if its returns keep rising, there’s a chance it could evolve into an investable business.

-12. Key Takeaways from Toll Brothers’s Q2 Results
+11. Key Takeaways from Toll Brothers’s Q4 Results

-We enjoyed seeing Toll Brothers beat analysts’ revenue expectations this quarter.
+We were impressed by how significantly Toll Brothers blew past analysts’ revenue expectations this quarter.
 We were also glad its EPS outperformed Wall Street’s estimates.
-On the other hand, its backlog, which is a key leading revenue indicator, missed.
-Zooming out, we think this was a mixed quarter.
-The market seemed to be hoping for more, and the stock traded down 1.7% to $130 immediately after reporting.
+Zooming out, we think this was a good print with some key areas of upside.
+The stock remained flat at $162.69 immediately after reporting.

 Toll Brothers isn’t a terrible business, but it isn’t one of our picks.
 Although its revenue growth was solid over the last five years, it’s expected to deteriorate over the next 12 months and its projected EPS for the next year is lacking.
-And while the company’s expanding operating margin shows the business has become more efficient, the downside is its cash profitability fell over the last five years.
+And while the company’s astounding EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its backlog declined.

-Toll Brothers’s P/E ratio based on the next 12 months is 10.5x.
-This valuation multiple is fair, but we don’t have much faith in the company.
-We're pretty confident there are superior stocks to buy right now.
+Toll Brothers’s P/E ratio based on the next 12 months is 12.9x.
+While this valuation is reasonable, we don’t really see a big opportunity at the moment.
+We're fairly confident there are better investments elsewhere.